tech-learning-collective/tech-learning-collective.github.io/_events/event-2019-12-14-hackers-next-door-an-infosec-conference.md

 The Tech Learning Collective is proud to present our inaugural {{ page.title }}.
 Space is limited.
 A ticket is required to attend.
 No walk-ins are allowed, and no door sales are offered.

-*Hackers Next Door* is an open-to-the-public information security conference featuring presentations by the best of the tri-state area&rsquo;s cybersecurity trainers, privacy rights advocacy groups, and their constituencies.
+*Hackers Next Door* is an open-to-the-public information security and social technology conference featuring presentations by the best of the tri-state area&rsquo;s cybersecurity trainers, privacy rights advocacy groups, activist networks, and their constituencies.

 The two-day conference is a unique opportunity for anyone interested in protecting themselves online to participate in a skill-sharing and educational convergence where they can meet one another, compare notes with peers and colleagues, and learn practical techniques from the region’s top cybersecurity instructors, legal experts, and experienced activists.